yachielab/FRACTAL/README.md

 1. Python3 (version: 3.7.0 or later) with Biopython (version: 1.76) module *required*
 2. RAxML (raxmlHPC-PTHREADS-SSE3 and raxmlHPC-SSE3) (version: 8.2.12) *required*
 3. EPA-ng (version: 0.3.5) *required*
+4. Seqkit (version: 0.11.0) *required*
-4. RapidNJ (version: 2.3.2) *optional; if you want to use NJ for lineage reconstruction*
+5. RapidNJ (version: 2.3.2) *optional; if you want to use NJ for lineage reconstruction*
-5. FastTreeMP (version: 2.1.10) *optional; if you want to use ML for lineage reconstruction*
+6. FastTreeMP (version: 2.1.10) *optional; if you want to use ML for lineage reconstruction*
-6. MAFFT (version: 7.464) *optional; if you want to reconstruct a lineage from unaligned sequences*
+7. MAFFT (version: 7.464) *optional; if you want to reconstruct a lineage from unaligned sequences*
-7. HMMER (version: 3.3) *optional; if you want to reconstruct a lineage from unaligned sequences*
+8. HMMER (version: 3.3) *optional; if you want to reconstruct a lineage from unaligned sequences*
-8. Trimal (version: 1.4.1) *optional; if you want to reconstruct a lineage from unaligned sequences*
+9. Trimal (version: 1.4.1) *optional; if you want to reconstruct a lineage from unaligned sequences*

 ### Software installation